byuflowlab/xfoil_light/README.md

 ### Julia

-We recommend using the [Xfoil.jl](https://github.com/byuflowlab/Xfoil.jl) Julia package
+We recommend using the [Xfoil.jl](https://github.com/byuflowlab/Xfoil.jl) Julia package, which provides a wrapper for the shared libraries provided by this package.
+See the installation and usage instructions [there](https://github.com/byuflowlab/Xfoil.jl).

 ### Python